 brew install.
 It is a careful script; it can be run even if you have stuff

-/usr/local already.
+installed in the preferred prefix already.
 It tells you exactly what it will do before

 it does it too.
 You have to confirm everything it will do before it starts.

 You can set

 HOMEBREW_CORE_GIT_REMOTE in your shell environment to use geolocalized Git mirrors to speed up Homebrew’s installation with this script and, after installation,

 export HOMEBREW_BREW_GIT_REMOTE="..." # put your Git mirror of Homebrew/brew here export HOMEBREW_CORE_GIT_REMOTE="..." # put your Git mirror of Homebrew/homebrew-core here /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 The default Git remote will be used if the corresponding environment variable is unset.